bertmelis/VitoWiFi/README.md

 ### More examples

-you can find more examples in the `examples` directory in this repo.
+You can find more examples in the `examples` directory in this repo.

 ## Datapoints

-When defining your datapoints, you need to specify the name, address, length and converion type.
+When defining your datapoints, you need to specify the name, address, length and conversion type.
 Datapoints in C++ looks like this:

 ```cpp
 VitoWiFi::Datapoint datapoint1("outside temp", 0x5525, 2, VitoWiFi::div10);